Safety audits, inspections,

 Tips for safety auditing

-Prepare: When preparing for an audit, it is important to determine the scope and objectives.
+When preparing for an audit, it is important to determine the scope and objectives.
 If applicable, review the previous audits to understand prior findings and recommendations.

 Proper planning is necessary to identify the key components of whom, what, and where.
 Who will conduct the audit?
 This may be a single auditor or an audit team with specialized expertise.

-Conducting the audit: Audits are meant to assess and improve the organization’s safety policies, procedures, and processes, which are the foundation of employee safety.
+Audits are meant to assess and improve the organization’s safety policies, procedures, and processes, which are the foundation of employee safety.

+You can use audits to monitor progress toward safety goals.
 A review of the written plans, procedures, and other documents will assist the auditor in developing a baseline to compare with what is occurring.

 The review will allow the auditor to look for strengths and weaknesses present in the safety program.
 Communicating with the managers and employees will provide additional insight into how well the company’s safety program is being executed and understood by personnel.

-Report findings and make recommendations: After the audit is complete, all notes and observations should be compiled into a report that summarizes findings.
-Be sure to notate who conducted the audit, areas that were audited, and identify interviewed personnel.
+After finishing your audit is complete, compile all notes and observations into a report that summarizes your findings.
+Be sure to notate who conducted the audit, areas they audited, and people they interviewed.

-Tips for Safety Inspections
+Tips for safety inspections

-Scope and frequency: Determine what the safety inspection will cover and how often the inspections need to occur.
+Determine what the safety inspection will cover and how often the inspections need to occur.
 The scope of the safety inspections may include a variety of methods: general safety tour to inspect the workplace, safety surveys or sampling to examine specific activities/processes / areas, or incident inspections (investigating near miss/incident / accident).

 The frequency can depend on several factors: guidelines from a regulatory agency, incident/accident frequency rate, introduction of new processes/equipment, number of shifts, number of man-hours worked, or complexity of operation (number, size, and potential risk of different operations or equipment).